ibm-cloud-docs/cognos-dashboard-embedded/dde_getting_started.md

 ## Step 4: Embedding {{site.data.keyword.dynamdashbemb_short}} through the JavaScript API

-With {{site.data.keyword.dynamdashbemb_short}}, you can embed dashboards into a web application.
-Use the JavaScript API to embed dashboards in your web application.
+With {{site.data.keyword.dynamdashbemb_short}}, you can embed dashboards into a web application using the JavaScript API.
 The documentation of the API is located here: https://dde-us-south.analytics.ibm.com/daas/jsdoc/cognos/api/CognosApi.html.

 Make sure that your application does the following:
 - Pull in the CognosApi.js file.
 The CognosApi.js file is available from the {{site.data.keyword.dynamdashbemb_short}} service instance: https://dde-us-south.analytics.ibm.com/daas/CognosApi.js.